-Have you ever dreamt of turning your affiliate site into a 7-figure business?
+Have you ever dreamt about how to scale your affiliate marketing site into a 7-figure business?
 What would that even look like?
-Although affiliate marketing is a great way to monetize a site, building an audience gives you more than just a revenue stream.
+Although affiliate marketing is a great monetization strategy, building an audience gives you more than just a revenue stream.

-For many bloggers, the day-to-day can feel like a constant cycle of optimization and trying to find new ways to scale their affiliate site.
-We’ll show you how you can scale your business by focusing on building your audience instead.
+For many bloggers, the day-to-day can feel like a constant cycle of optimization and trying to find new ways to scale.
+We’ll show you how expand your business by focusing on building your audience instead.

 Since tactics change all the time, we’ll focus on this strategy as your framework for growth.
 Sound good?
 Let’s dive in.